hansbuehler/cdxbasics/README.md

 Other file and directoru deletion methods:

-* <tt>deleteAllKeys</tt>: delete all files in the directory, but do not delete sub directories or files with extensions different to our own.
+* `deleteAllKeys`: delete all files in the directory, but do not delete sub directories or files with extensions different to our own.
-* <tt>deleteAllContent</tt>: delete all files with our extension, and all sub directories.
+* `deleteAllContent`: delete all files with our extension, and all sub directories.
-* <tt>eraseEverything</tt>: delete everything
+* `eraseEverything`: delete everything

 ## verbose